Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 DpdlEngine stack overview

-By combining the portability and vast API availability of Java and Python, the computational power of Julia, the web enablement of JavaScript and WebAssembly (Wasm), the expressiveness of Lua and Clojure, the simplicity of Ruby and Groovy, the power of C and C++ programming language and a simple access to java Api’s, Native libraries, Wasm modules and GPUs, Dpdl provides a powerful and versatile development platform for industrial applications, education and research.
+Dpdl enables to combine the portability and vast API availability of Java and Python, the computational power of Julia, the expressiveness of Lua and Clojure, the simplicity of Ruby and Groovy, the web-enablement of JavaScript and WebAssembly (Wasm) and the power of C/C++ programming language within the same source code, and provides a simple access to java Api’s, Native shared libraries, Wasm modules and GPU compute.
+Therefore Dpdl is powerful and versatile development platform for industrial applications, education and research.

 Embedded ANSI C code, OCaml, Groovy and Clojure are dynamically compiled in memory at runtime in order to achieve faster execution performance.